 Are there trails for mountain biking, horseback riding or all terrain vehicles?

-Yes, each trail has designated user groups that are identified on our trail list and at the trail-head.
+Yes, each trail has designated user groups that are identified on our trail list and at the trailhead.
 Look for the symbol that represents the use you are interested in.
 For all terrain vehicles, currently there are no trails that are specifically identified for that use.
 All terrain vehicles can only be operated on dirt or gravel Forest Service roads and may be prohibited in some areas.
+OHV use is permitted at Rock Creek OHV Riding Area.
 Call a local Forest Service office for more information.

 You must have a valid Sno*Park permit displayed in the windshield of your vehicle if you park in designated winter recreation parking areas (Sno*Parks) between November 15 and April 30.
 Each of these areas are posted with signs idenifying them as a Winter Recreation Area.
 You will find Sno*Parks in all mountain passes of the state as well as most recognized ski, snowmobile, and snow play areas.